comharris/readme/drafts/interviewer-guide.md

 ## Values

 1. High standards - Bar is high.
 Candidate team is well-trained, well-organized and makes strong hires
-2. Rising bar - Continually measure, assess and improve the candidate experience and ever improving recruiting outcomes
+1. Rising bar - Continually measure, assess and improve the candidate experience and ever improving recruiting outcomes
-3. Thoughtfully inclusive - Minimize bias.
+1. Thoughtfully inclusive - Minimize bias.
 No "shoe-ins"--every hire is a competitive process (except with written CEO sign-off)

 ## Methods

 1. Clear Recruiting Process - Candidates should find clear, predictable recruiting process
-2. Well-Prepared Candidate Team - Mattermost candidate teams are professional, coordinated and well-organized
+1. Well-Prepared Candidate Team - Mattermost candidate teams are professional, coordinated and well-organized
+1. Consistent Interview Areas - Criteria for candidate evaluation is effective and consistent across teams
-2. Trained Interviewers - Mattermost interviewers are trained and coached to operate effectively
+1. Trained Interviewers - Mattermost interviewers are trained and coached to operate effectively
-3. Continuous Measurement and Improvement - Clear measures, assessment and improvement processes are in place
+1. Continuous Measurement and Improvement - Clear measures, assessment and improvement processes are in place

 ## Obstacles

 1. Lack of full-time People leader
-2. Different hiring processes in R&D and GTM organizations
+1. Different hiring processes in R&D and GTM organizations

 ## Measures

 1. On average new candidates raise the bar per level band
-2. Average days between first screened candidate to role filled is quicker than 90 days
+1. Average days between first screened candidate to role filled is quicker than 90 days
-3. Candidate NPS of 70 or better
+1. Candidate NPS of 70 or better

 ---